Geometrodynamical description of two-dimensional electrodynamics: Electrodynamics

 At this point, the action we consider is the most general second order action with the properties of being gauge invariant, local and polynomial in the gauge field and its derivatives, and power counting renormalizable, namely

 where the parameter $\kappa$ is a mass parameter.
 Moreover, although we are not considering a specific type of matter interaction, the fundamental electric charge $e$ is at our disposal.
-The mass dimensions of all (tensorial component) ingredients are given by $[A]=0$ and $[d]=[e]=[k]=1$.
+The mass dimensions of all (tensorial component) ingredients are given by $[A]=0$ and $[d]=[e]=[\kappa]=1$.
 The second term in action \eqref{ed1} is the usual Maxwell term while the first term is known as the topological Chern-Pontryagin density.
-For a two-dimensional compact region $\Omega\in\mathbb{R}^2$ with boundary $\partial\Omega$, it provides the quantization of the circulation of $A$ along the boundary,